 Georgia Department Of Driver Services (DDS) Administrative License Suspension Process

 Department of Driver Services is a state administrative agency that internally handles issues that involve motor vehicles.
 It’s important to understand that this process is a civil matter and is separate from the underlying criminal case.
 This process is also known as an Administrative License Suspension (ALS).
-This process will only concern you if the arresting officer elected to confiscate your Georgia driver’s license at the time of arrest.
+This process will only concern you if the arresting officer elects to confiscate your Georgia driver’s license at the time of arrest.

 Drivers have only thirty days from the arrest date to request a hearing with the DDS to contest the suspension of their license.
 Failing to request a hearing within thirty days will result in the driver’s license remaining suspended.
 The temporary permit will also expire after the 45-day period is up.
 If you fail to request a hearing, you will not have driving privileges unless and until you win your criminal case or plea it down to a charge that does not result in a driver’s license suspension.